+Dr. Brad Rice, Assistant Superintendent for Support Services

+Carla Freemyer, Executive Director, Human Resources

-Dr. Timothy Allgood, Assistant Superintendent for Human Resources Jennifer Smith, Assistant Superintendent for Curriculum and Instruction Pamela Johnson, Director of Exceptional Children Services
+Jennifer Smith, Assistant Superintendent for Curriculum and Instruction

+Dr. Cayce McCamish Director of Exceptional Children Services

 All employees and students should be free of unlawful discrimination, harassment, and bullying as a part of a safe, orderly, caring and inviting working and learning environment.
 The board expressly prohibits unlawful discrimination, harassment, or bullying, including on the basis of race, color, national origin, sex, pregnancy, religion, age or disability.
 The board also prohibits retaliation against an employee or student who has exercised any rights made available through state or federal law, including prohibiting retaliation for reporting violations of this policy.
 Any violation of this policy is considered a serious violation and appropriate action will be taken in response to a violation.
+(Nondiscrimination on the Basis of Disabilities, Policy 1730/4022/7231 and Prohibition Against Discrimination and Harassment, including Bullying and Hazing, Policy 1710/4021/7230).